tomamic/tomamic.github.io/mdp/paradigms.md

 # ① Formal languages

 - Regular expressions
-- Formal grammars
+- Formal grammars for code and text
-- Parsing, parser generators
-- Possibly, applications to NLP
 - *Lab* on parsing

 ---